 Midterm exam, and final exam or final project (20%)

-There will be two take-home exams, one distributed on Feb 10 and due by 10:00 am, Feb 12, and the other distributed on Mar 12 and due at the end of the class's scheduled exam period (which we will not use): Mar 19, 6:30 pm.
-Both will mainly involve questions like those on the quizzes, but some of the questions will be more like the weekly assignments.
-The exams are open-book, but no consultation or collaboration with others is permitted.
+There will be two take-home exams, one distributed on Feb 9 and due by 10:30 am, Feb 11, and the other distributed on Mar 10 and due at the end of the class's scheduled exam period (which we will not use): Mar 17, 6:30 pm.
+Both will mainly involve questions like those from the in-class exercises and weekly assignments.
+The exams are open notes, open book, but no consultation or collaboration with others is permitted.

-A special note about collaboration: you are permitted to work together on the assignments (but not quizzes or exams).
+A special note about collaboration: you are permitted to work together on the assignments (but not in-class exercises or exams).
 However, you must write up and hand in your own unique assignment, and it must list at the top all the students with whom you worked.

 Students with documented disabilities